titumozammel/execution-excellence-system/README.md

 > **Organizational growth can increase execution demand faster than execution capability.**

-When this occurs:
+Conceptually:

-> **Execution Demand > Execution Capability → Execution Friction → Performance Degradation**
+> **Execution Demand > Execution Capability → Greater Execution Friction → Increased Risk of Performance Degradation**

+This is a diagnostic relationship, not a universal quantitative law.

-Sustainable growth therefore requires corresponding growth in execution capability.
+Sustainable growth therefore requires corresponding development of execution capability and capacity.

 ### Desired Relationship